burlster1980/arupcodev060/content/best-practice/seo.md

             <p>Search engines looking to answer users queries need a way of determining how accurate a page will be in answering that query.
 One of the most important factors they consider is the 'authority' of your page.</p>
             <p>Essentially, authority is determined by the number of other people who think your content serves a valid purpose.
 In web terms, this is measured by the number of other websites linking to your page.
 Lots of links into your page tells a search engine that people think your content has value.</p>
             <p>There is an important caveat to this though.
 In Google's eyes, all websites are not created equal.
 It sees some websites as having more authority than others.
 In practical terms, this means that big, powerful websites like bbc.co.uk or theguardian.com have far more authority than xyznews.com.
 A single link from a major, high profile website can add more authority to your page in a search engine's eyes than a dozen links from tiny blogs seen by 3 avid readers.</p>
             <p>Ultimately, the best way to obtain this authority is to write great copy that solves a need.
-You can actively reach out to people and ask them to link to your site, and when writing things like press releases its always important to ask the journalists you work with if they can link to your content.
+You can actively reach out to people and ask them to link to your site, and when writing things like press releases it's always important to ask the journalists you work with if they can link to your content.
 But be careful - links from some sites can do more harm than good.
 If someone approaches you and offers to add links to your site in return for links to their site, make sure you know who they are and who they represent.
 Links to arup.com from a site marked as spam by a search engine will do far more harm than good.</p>
         </div>
     </div>
 </section>